 Recipe FAQ:

-These gluten free apple crumble bars will keep up to 4 days in the refrigerator.
+These gluten-free apple crumble bars will stay fresh in the refrigerator for up to 4 days.
 Store them in an airtight container.

 You can easily freeze these bars.
-To thaw them out, you can defrost them on the counter or in the oven at 300 degrees F.
+You can defrost them on the counter or in the oven at 300 degrees F to thaw them out.

 You can easily make this recipe up to 2 days ahead, then bake it before you are ready to serve it.